Letting Go

 Slaying Giants

-Earlier in December, I had shared with those men how our journey in the Lord is like Israel’s journey from slavery in Egypt, through the desert, and then into the promise land.
+Earlier that December, I shared with those men how our journey in the Lord is like Israel’s journey from slavery in Egypt, through the desert, and then into the promised land.

 God takes us out of the bondage of Egypt, but then uses the wilderness to burn Egypt out of us.